-Yes, as if the request is refused, it can only be on the basis that there is a clear business reason, and the law states that it must be for one of a list of specific reasons.
-So an employer needs to indicate what specific reason they are relying on.
+Yes, as if the request is refused, it can only be on the basis that there is a clear business reason, and the law states that it must be for one of a list of seven specific reasons.
+These reasons include that extra costs would be incurred which would damage the busine4ss, the work cannot be reorganised among other staff or that the business would not be able to meet customer demand.
+An employer needs to indicate what specific reason they are relying on.